-On 21 March 2022, the Company announced that it has exchanged contracts to acquire a portfolio of 17 new build, semi-detached, residential properties (34 houses) for a purchase price of €18.5 million.
-This new build has been forward-funded with construction expected to complete in the second half of 2024.
+On 21 March 2022, the Company announced that it has exchanged contracts to acquire a portfolio of 17 new-build, semi-detached, residential properties (34 houses) for a purchase price of €18.5 million.
+This new-build has been forward-funded with construction expected to complete in the second half of 2024.
 It marks an important milestone for the Company, representing the first acquisition completed post the withdrawal of the Mietendeckel.

-The price paid of $\leq$ 4,323 per sqm represents an estimated prospective gross yield of 3.5% and the projected fully occupied rental income generated by the property is $\leq$ 652,670 p.a., representing 3.2% of the Portfolio gross in-place rent as at 31 December 2021.
+The price paid of €4,323 per sqm represents an estimated prospective gross yield of 3.5 per cent and the projected fully occupied rental income generated by the property is €652,670 per annum, representing 3.2 per cent of the Portfolio gross in-place rent as at 31 December 2021.

 The acquisition will be financed using the new loan facility recently agreed with Natixis, announced in January 2022.

 The Company will continue to review future potential acquisition opportunities.
-These will be pursued only in instances where they meet the Company's strict investment return criteria and compare favourably against the alternative of share buybacks.
+These will be pursued only in instances where they meet the Company's strict investment return criteria and compare favourably against the alternative of share buy-backs.

-Record condominium notarisations at an 18.3% premium to book value
+Record condominium notarisations at an 18.3 per cent premium to book value